kristopolous/tumblr-scraper/README.md

 ## tumblr-all-downloader

-tumblr-all-downloader is for scraping tumblr blogs to get images, notes, feeds, videos, and everything else.
+tumblr-all-downloader is for scraping tumblr blogs to get posts, notes, feeds and videos.
 The script is

  * re-entrent
- * and gets the first 550 notes for each post
+ * and gets the first 1050 notes for each post (soon to be configurable)

 There's a few optimizations dealing with unnecessary downloads.
 It tries to be robust in terms of failed urls, network outages, and other types of conditions.
 Scrapers should be solid and trustworthy.